remi0s/Assembly/README.md

 # Assembly
-Various assembly projects for AUTH Microprocessor Systems
+Various assembly projects on AVR for AUTH Microprocessor Systems